-Constipation is one of the most common health issues relating to pregnancy.
+Constipation is one of the most common health issues during pregnancy.
 Though as familiar and universal as it is, constipation still remains one of the least talked about aspects of pregnancy.
 Embarrassment, combined with our general reluctance to talk about bowel functioning, means that many women are unsure if their experience is unique.
-But research around constipation is very reassuring; it seems that around 10-40% or pregnant women will experience it to some degree.

 It is worth remembering that constipation is a symptom rather than a disease.
 It is often the result of another condition such as pregnancy, a sedentary lifestyle, inadequate diet or other illness.